Employees want more L&D (eg. masterclasses and lunch and learns) and expect bosses to pay for them

-- Professional development is proven to reduce work stress and increase happiness
+- Learning and development's proven to reduce work stress and increase happiness

-- The best online learning platforms offer a safe way for employees to adapt to the COVID-19 disruption.
+- The best online learning platforms are a safe way for employees to adapt to the COVID-19 disruption.

 As far back as 2016, more than half of surveyed workers knew it would become essential throughout their work life to keep up with changes in the workplace.

-Now the 2020 LinkedIn Workplace Learning Report predicts an upskilling and reskilling revolution over the next 3-5 years.
+Now the 2020 LinkedIn Workplace Learning Report predicts an upskilling and reskilling revolution in the next 3-5 years.

 - Learning and development (L&D) professionals increasingly seen as strategic business partners.

 - Learning and development repositioned as the key to growth and innovation.

 - Online learning solutions and self-directed learning seen as the top strategic areas of focus for L&D professionals in Australia, Germany, and India.

 - Increasing learner engagement as top focus for their U.S. counterparts.

 - Closing skills gaps as most important in the U.K.